Best Gravel Bikes of 2020

 Ibis Hakka MX Rival

-The Ibis Hakka MX is a lightweight and high-performance gravel bike that earned our Top Pick for Racing Award.
+The Ibis Hakka MX is a lightweight and high-performance model that is an excellent option for racing.
 This bike features a super lightweight and very stiff carbon frame that offers unparalleled efficiency and responsiveness.
 This bike is quick, it accelerates like a race car, and responds immediately to pedaling and steering input.
 The Hakka excels on smoother surfaces with a snappy and race-inspired feel both up and downhill.
 The outright efficiency of this bike makes it our first choice for racing, though it is just as well suited to casual endurance rides or road riding.
 It can also be purchased with either 700c or 27.5" wheels and tires to suit varying needs and demands for different styles of gravel riding.

 While we loved the stiffness of the Hakka's frame for its speed and efficiency, we have to admit that its lack of compliance can feel somewhat jarring over rougher terrain.
 While it wasn't the most expensive model we tested, it wasn't far off, and the high-end performance of the Hakka comes at a premium price.
 That said, riders with competitive aspirations or those seeking a refined and race-inspired feel would do well to give the Ibis Hakka MX a look.